ronzus/Set_Game/README.md

 main loop of the function where the player is notified.
 We've dealt with that by making sure the player is notified even if he  doesn't enter the main loop.

-### - Using different synchronization tools to ensure
-### thread safety while keeping the program concurrent 🛠️
+### - How to use different synchronization tools to ensure thread safety 🛠️
 ### - Event Handling using different tools

 ### - Experience in Program flow planning